-Jacksonville Fire and Rescue Department has had a Marine Unit since 1922 when the city purchased a converted sub chaser for $100 and converted it for use as the fire boat John B. Callahan.
+The Jacksonville Fire and Rescue Department has had a Marine Unit since 1922, when the city purchased a converted sub chaser for $100 and modified it for use as the fire boat John B. Callahan.
 The boat was in service for 41 years before being replaced.

-The Marine Unit operates out of two fire stations, Marine One at Station 38 off Trout River Drive and Marine 3 at Station 39 near Metropolitan Park.
-Fifteen firefighters are assigned to the Marine Unit.
+Today, JFRD's Marine Unit operates out of three fire stations: Marine 38 at Station 38 off Trout River Drive, Marine 39 at Station 39 near Metropolitan Park and Marine 40 at Station 40 off Heckscher Drive.

-In addition to fighting fires on water or on shore, the Marine Unit has proven its worth supplying water to engine companies fighting fires near the St. Johns River.
-During a fire at Stewart Petroleum, Marine One provided a constant supply of water at 4,000 gallons per minute for four days straight.
+In addition to fighting fires on water or on shore, the Marine Unit has proven its worth by supplying water to engine companies fighting fires near the St. Johns River.
+During a fire at Steuart Petroleum, Marine One provided a constant supply of water at 4,000 gallons per minute for four consecutive days.

-The Marine Unit is part of Special Operations in the Operations Division.
+The Marine Unit is part of the Hazardous Materials Team within the Operations Division.